-Patent applications are filed with the U.S. Patent and Trademark Office (USPTO) in Arlington, Virginia (just outside of Washington, D.C.) and must meet certain requirements before the application is examined and a patent is issued.
+Patent applications are filed with the U.S. Patent and Trademark Office (USPTO) in Alexandria, Virginia (just outside of Washington, D.C.) and must meet certain requirements before the application is examined and a patent is issued.

 The application must include a specification that describes the background of the invention, the details of the invention, a description of its use or uses, drawings that provide a complete understanding of the invention, a description of how the drawings are to be understood and interpreted, and claims that describe the invention in concise terms and determine the scope of protection.
 An inventor may exclude others from practicing the invention that is embodied in the patent's claims.